trapd00r/colorcoke/README.md

 # DESCRIPTION

       colorcoke lets one modify the extended colorset (88-16 or 256-16 colors, respectively) for a running terminal session.
 The change takes effect immediately - no need to restart the terminal, like when using xrdb.

       Shades and tints can be generated for an arbitary number of ranges.

       The ANSI colors can be left untouched, be included in a shade or set separately.
 One can also exclude everything but the ANSI colors.
+      The ANSI colors is untouched by default.

       The grey scale ramp (extended color index 232-255) is left untouched by default.
 To include them, set the end point to 255.

       The starting point of a shade is specified with the -h flag, and the stepping is controlled with the -r, -g and -b flag - red, green and blue channel.

 # OPTIONS

-  -h,   --hex     the color which will start the shade
+      -c,   --color       the color which will start the shade

       -r,   --red         red channel stepping

       -g,   --green       green channel stepping

       -b,   --blue        blue channel stepping

       -s,   --start       first color index to operate on (default: 17)

       -e,   --end         last  color index to operate on (default: 231)

       -a,   --ansi        modify the ANSI color range only

+      -1,   --single      set a single color (HEX, index)

+            --random      randomize the colors

+      -rr,  --rand-red    control amount of red

+      -rb,  --rand-blue   control amount of blue

+      -rg,  --rand-green  control amount of green

       -h,   --help        show the help and exit

       -m,   --man         show the manpage and exit

 # AUTHOR